Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/GraphicsOverlay/DictionaryRendererGraphicsOverlay/readme.md

 ## Offline data

-This sample uses the [Mil2525d Stylx File](https://www.arcgis.com/home/item.html?id=e34835bf5ec5430da7cf16bb8c0b075c) and the [MIL-STD-2525D XML Message File](https://arcgisruntime.maps.arcgis.com/home/item.html?id=3db12175479147ea9c89ebaaf3b89996) hosted on ArcGIS Online.
+This sample uses the [MIL-STD-2525D XML Message File](https://arcgisruntime.maps.arcgis.com/home/item.html?id=1e4ea99af4b440c092e7959cf3957bfa) hosted on ArcGIS Online.

 ## About the data

-The sample opens to a view of the county Wiltshire, United Kingdom.
-It displays military symbols illustrating a simulated combat situation in the area.
+The dictionary symbol style in this sample is constructed from a portal item containing a [MIL-STD-2525D symbol dictionary web style](https://arcgis.com/home/item.html?id=d815f3bdf6e6452bb8fd153b654c94ca).
+This ArcGIS Web Style is used to build custom applications that incorporate the MIL-STD-2525D symbol dictionary.
+This style supports a configuration for modeling locations as ordered anchor points or full geometries.

 ## Tags